Istanbul E-pass includes Blue Mosque Tour with English speaking Professional Guide. For details, please check "Hours & Meeting."

 Tuesdays, Thursdays, Saturdays: 15:15

 This tour is combined with Hippodrome Guided Tour.

 Please click here to see the timetable for all guided

 Istanbul E-pass Guide Meeting Point

 Meet with the guide in front of the Busforus Sultanahmet (Old City) Stop.

 Our guide will hold the Istanbul E-pass flag at the meeting point and time.

-Blue Mosque Tour performs in English
+Blue Mosque Tour is in the English language.

-A guided tour is free with Istanbul E-pass
+A guided tour is free with Istanbul E-pass.

-Photo ID will be asked from Child Istanbul E-pass holders.
+Photo ID will be asked from child Istanbul E-pass holders.